-One of the most common reasons for carrying out this procedure is for patients with external rectal prolapse (bowel coming out through the anus).
-Another reason for surgery is internal prolapse or “intussusception” when the rectum slides in on itself, without coming out of the anus.
+The most common reason for a ventral mesh rectopexy (‘VMR’ for short) is to repair an external rectal prolapse (bowel coming out through the anus).
+Another reason for surgery is internal prolapse or “intussusception” when the rectum ‘telescopes’ in on itself, without coming out of the anus.
 This may cause obstructive defaecation syndrome (ODS), a sensation of a blockage in the bowel, difficulty in passing a motion (having a poo) and prolonged, often unsuccessful visits to the toilet.
 It can also mean you need to apply pressure with a finger or hand on the perineum (skin between the vagina/testicles and the anus), in the vagina or the anus to empty your bowels.
 Internal rectal prolapse sometimes also causes faecal incontinence (when you are unable to hold a bowel movement in).

 What other tests will I need before the operation?

 We will need to see you in clinic to assess your symptoms and to perform an examination.
 Most patients who have this operation will have an endoscopic (telescope) test on the bowel.
-We will also look at how well the back passage muscles (anal sphincter muscle) work using manometry (to assess the strength of the sphincter muscles) and an ultrasound scan to look at the sphincter muscles.
+We may also look at how well the back passage muscles (anal sphincter muscle) work using manometry (to assess the strength of the sphincter muscles) and an ultrasound scan to look at the sphincter muscles.
 We may also assess the motility of the gut with an X-ray (slow transit study).
-This is because many patients who have obstructive defecation syndrome (ODS) have a slow colon which if not managed could affect the results of the operation.
-All of these tests are necessary to check that laparoscopic ventral rectopexy is right for you.
+This is because some patients who have obstructive defecation syndrome (ODS) could have a slow colon which if not managed, could affect the results of the operation.
+These tests are helpful to check that having a laparoscopic ventral rectopexy is right for you.

 What does the operation involve?